kevin-dixon/startup/README.md

 ### Technologies
 * HTML - Will use HTML structure for application.
 Multiple HTML pages; Login, Host, Player, and Results.
 * CSS - Application will format to fit web browser, phone, and other screen sizes.
 Will use a consistent color scheme and images.
+* JavaScript - Button interactivity, list interactions, host settings for votes, etc.
 * React - Will provide login, game session interactivity, displaying game log, and other routing and components.
-* Service - Backend to provide the following:
+* Web Service - Backend to provide the following:
     * Login
     * Game session hosting
     * Player list retreival
     * Choice submissions
     * Voter results
+* Authentication - Logs in hosts and initiates a game.
+Authenticates players connecting via Game ID.
-* DB/Login - Stores game session IDs, player usernames, host settings, and game log events.
+* Database - Stores game session IDs, player usernames, host settings, and game log events.
 Register and login users.
 Stores credentials and game IDs securely.
 * WebSocket - After vote tallying, results are displayed to players.